-Most of the compendia are, as books, unimposing; their casings plain, their colors pallid, even if, happily, inside, the prose entrances.
-As a book, Evans’ is the cream of the crop: artfully presented on the outside and laden with wonderful passages within, with, in attendance in many instances (one of the few instances in the compendia “world” where this happens), fine illustrations of the pictures or places Ruskin is describing.
+Most of the compendia are, as books, unimposing; their casings plain, their colors pallid, even if, happily, inside, Ruskin’s prose entrances.
+As a book, Evans’ is the cream of this crop: artfully presented on the outside and laden with wonderful passages within, with, in attendance in many cases (one of the few instances in the compendia “world” where this occurs), fine illustrations of the pictures or places Ruskin is describing.
 In short, an aesthetic as well as a literary gem.

 Gardner, Rose, The Pocket Ruskin (London: Routledge, 1907).

 One of my all-time favorites.
 Like Benson, Kenneth Clark, and the various Collingwoods, Gardner really knows her Ruskin.
 The choices are glorious.

 Gibbs, Mary and Ellen, The Bible References of John Ruskin (London: George Allen, 1898).

 As advertised.
 Ruskin was one of the world’s great Biblical scholars.
 As a result, references or allusions to this sacred text are found in virtually every one of his books, lectures, or essays, sometimes many at once!
 On more than a few occasions, he would reflect at some length on the deeper meaning of the Bible’s stories, themes, or principal arguments.
 This is a collection of such comments.